Thursday, April 28, 2011

 The mantel got a few additions.
 Some fuzzy sheep that I made years ago.
 A vintage Easter postcard.
 A cross scene that my late father-in-law made along with a wooden egg that a friend of my mother's painted for me years ago.

-I used the 'Straight From the Nest' cartridge (on loan from a friend---thanks, Julie!!) and cut 12 pennants at 5 1/2"; 6 from patterned paper and 6 from cardstock.
-Then I cut the pennant toppers, also at 5 1/2", and glued them on to the pennant base.
+In place of my spring rag garland, I made a paper banner that says 'He Is Risen.'
+It was super easy with my handy-dandy Cricut and free since I have sooo much scrapbook paper on hand.
+I used the Straight From the Nest cartridge (on loan from a friend) and cut 12 pennants at 5 1/2"; 6 from patterned paper and 6 from cardstock.
+Then, I cut the pennant toppers, also at 5 1/2", and glued them on to the pennant base.

-Then I used my Storybook cartridge and cut out the letters at 2".
+Then, I used my Storybook cartridge and cut out the letters at 2".
 I cut a brown shadow for each and then cut each letter from cream cardstock.
 I glued the letters on to their shadows and then to the center of the pennants.
 (I did eyeball measure, using my plaid tabletop, to try to line up the letters on each pennant.)

 Breaking out my Crop-o-Dile and seriously large stash of eyelets, I put 2 eyelets in each pennant top where the Cricut had pre-cut holes.
 Then I ran twine through the eyelets and tied off a loop at each end so it could hang on my 'invisible' Command hooks.